frankreporting/raycast/README.md

-# raycast
+# My raycast script commands

-My raycast script commands
+These are all copied from existing community scripts.
+Authors are indicated in the comments of each file.